darrenf54321/makersbnb/README.md

 TESTING:
-RSpec and Rspec/Capybara were utilised for testing purposes
+RSpec was utilised for testing purposes

 AUTHORS: